 My advice when preparing for a trip to Ireland is to choose accommodation that is moderately priced.

-The advantage of staying in a B&B or a family-run hotel is that you get to meet the family running the establishment who can give you valuable, on-the-ground advice about local tourist attractions.
+B&Bs or a family-run hotels tend to be cheaper, and an added advantage of staying in them is that you get to meet the family running the establishment who can give you valuable, on-the-ground advice about local tourist attractions.

 If you want to splurge for a night or two, don’t deny yourself that pleasure either.